Colorado tick fever

-Colorado tick fever (CTF) is a viral infection (Coltivirus) transmitted from the bite of an infected Rocky Mountain wood tick (Dermacentor andersoni).
+Colorado tick fever (CTF) is a viral infection transmitted from the bite of an infected Rocky Mountain wood tick (Dermacentor andersoni).
 It should not be confused with the bacterial tick-borne infection, Rocky Mountain spotted fever.
 Colorado tick fever is probably the same disease that American pioneers referred to as "mountain fever".

 Colorado tick fever virus (CTFV) infects haemopoietic cells, particularly erythrocytes, which explains how the virus is transmitted by ticks and also accounts for the incidence of transmission by blood transfusion.

 Signs and symptoms

-First signs or symptoms can occur about three to six days after the initial tick bite, although it can have incubation periods of up to 20 days.
-Patients usually experience a two-staged fever and illness which can continue for three days, diminish, and then return for another episode of one to three days.
-The virus has the ability to live in the bloodstream for up to 120 days; therefore, coming in contact without proper precautions and the donation of blood are prohibited.
+The first signs and symptoms of Colorado Tick Fever appear between the first and 14th day after the bite from the tick.
+Once bitten by the tick and the symptoms begin, one will more often than not experience a biphasic fever.
+A biphasic fever is a fever that attacks, only to let you feel better, just to infect you once again.
+Although the infection may only last a couple of weeks, the virus can be found in the red blood cells for up to six months after being cured.

-Initial symptoms include fever, chills, headaches, pain behind the eyes, light sensitivity, muscle pain, generalized malaise, abdominal pain, hepatosplenomegaly, nausea and vomiting, and a flat or pimply rash.
+Initial symptoms include fever, chills, headaches, pain behind the eyes, light sensitivity, muscle pain, generalized malaise, abdominal pain, enlargement of the liver and spleen, nausea and vomiting, and a flat or pimply rash.
 During the second phase of the virus, a high fever can return with an increase in symptoms.
 CTF can be very severe in cases involving children and can even require hospitalization.
 Complications with this disease have included aseptic meningitis, encephalitis, and hemorrhagic fever, but these are rare.